OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 {: #REQ-INTENDED-YANG title="The proposal for intended snapshots"}

 Check if this proposal has an issue with backward compatibility, as the read would return potential instances as well.
-Alternative is to have a separate list networks-potential.
+Alternative is to have a separate list networks-intended.

+## REQ-SEMANTIC: Network Topology Semantic

+### Analysis

+### Implementation Proposal

 ## REQ-EXTENSIBLE: Extensible via metadata